-In addition, unearned revenues and advances include funds advanced to the University by the U.S. government under the Federal Perkins Loan Program (the Program).
-Under federal law, the authority for schools to make new loans under the Program ended on September 30, 2017, and final distributions were permitted through June 30, 2018.
-The University's Statements of Net Position include both the notes receivable and the related federal refundable loan liability.
+Advances include funds advanced to the University by the U.S government under the Federal Perkins Loan Program (the Program).
+Under federal law, the authority for colleges and universities to make new loans under the Program ended on September 30, 2017, and final distributions were permitted through June 30, 2019.
+The University's Statements of Net Position include both the notes receivable from students and the related refundable loan liability to the Federal government.